 Since joining Aqua America in December 1992 as director, corporate and public affairs, Franklin headed several successful projects, including advocacy for the passage of legislation designed to provide customers of state-regulated water and wastewater utilities with improved water quality and better water and wastewater systems while allowing a fair and reasonable return for shareholders.
 Franklin also attained national print and broadcast media coverage for the company, changed the name and rebranded the company and its subsidiaries, and expanded its investor relations outreach to increase analyst coverage of the company.

 Before joining Aqua America, Franklin worked at PECO Energy Company (an Exelon Company) where he was regional, civic and economic development officer, responsible for the review, recommendation and promotion of economic development initiatives in the Philadelphia region.

 Franklin earned his B.S. from West Chester University and his M.B.A. from Villanova University.

 Franklin is active in the utility industry and is vice president of the National Association of Water Companies' board of directors.
-Franklin serves on the board of directors of ITC Inc. (NYSE: ITC), where he chairs the board committee on operations and serves on the board audit committee.
-ITC is an expanding electric transmission utility headquartered in Novi, Michigan.
+He also served on the board of directors of ITC Inc. (NYSE: ITC) until it was recently sold to Fortis (NYSE: FTS).

 In addition, Franklin is active in the community and serves on the following nonprofit boards: